"I believe that banking

 reduction in spending caused by repayment of the loan.

-If bank lends more
+If banks lends more

 spending greater than what has been earned or produced in the